ahrends/FisherKernel/README.md

 ## Quick start

+**Python**:

-In Python, install the GLHMM toolbox in your environment:
+Install the GLHMM toolbox in your environment:
 ```
 pip install glhmm
 ```

-Then fit an HMM and construct the Fisher kernel from it:
+Then fit an HMM and predict from it using the Fisher kernel:
 ```python
 from glhmm import glhmm, prediction